On this page:

 Eligibility guiding principles/criteria

-Hospital and Health Services (HHS) Primary, Community and Aged and Residential Care
+Hospital and Specialist Services (HSS) Primary, Community and Aged & Residential Care

-Applicants to have professional development and career conversations prior to application
+Applicants to have professional development and career conversations prior to application.
+Applicants to have professional development and career conversations prior to application.

 Applicants need to be current on the PDRP at time of application.
-This incorporates the extension due to Covid-19
+Applicants need to be current on the PDRP at time of application.
+NB: new requirement

 Papers delivered in Wellington will be supported.
-RNs in MHAIDs and NICU will be supported to complete PG Cert (excluding the NESP PG Cert) at Auckland (costs of paper, subsidised travel and accommodation).
-Study beyond PG Cert to be supported locally.
+RNs in MHAIDs and NICU will be supported to complete specific papers/course (excluding the NESP PG Cert) at Auckland (costs of paper, subsidised travel and accommodation).
+Study beyond postgraduate certificate is supported locally.
 Papers delivered in Wellington will be supported.

 RNs in MHAIDs if applicable will be supported to complete PG Cert at Auckland (costs of paper, subsidised travel and accommodation).
-Study beyond PG Cert to be supported locally.
+Study beyond PGC is supported locally.

 Late applications will not be considered.